 The Week is owned by Dennis Publishing Ltd, which Felix Dennis founded.
 In July 2018, Exponent, a British private equity firm, acquired Dennis Publishing Ltd. The US publisher is The Week Publications Inc. The Week rely on digital advertising for revenue.

 Analysis / Bias

 This review covers the US edition only.
 The Week publishes political news with emotionally loaded headlines such as “How Bernie Sanders would dismantle the American empire” and “Trump apparently once burst into a White House meeting to rave about a picture of Abraham Lincoln.”
-Further, they source to credible sources such as the Associated Press, Bloomberg, Reuters, The Hill, New York Times, and The Nation.
+Further, they source from credible sources such as the Associated Press, Bloomberg, Reuters, The Hill, New York Times, and The Nation.
 They also have a section called “5 Things you need to know, “ which summarizes the top 5 news stories of the day derived from credible media sources.